MarkSFrancis/todo/layouts/README.md

 # Layouts

-This directory contains your app layouts.
+This directory contains the app's layouts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).